keeganmjgreen/3D-Printed-Sensors-Development-Platform/Introduction.md

 # Copyright #

-&copy;Monti 3D Printing Solutions.
+&copy; Monti 3D Printing Solutions.
 All rights reserved.
 This manual may not be reproduced in whole or in part, by any means, without written permission from Monti 3D Printing Solutions.

 # Disclaimer #